 Following the recruitment of co-op students and apprentice applicants, sit down with the individuals and ensure you understand where they want to be in the five-year plan.
 Work with them on developing the plan.
 When you add value to a new employee you become valuable, and when you are supportive as an employer you are valued, reducing the probability of new employees looking elsewhere for opportunity.

 Being fit for growth means that you understand that what is working today will not suffice tomorrow.
 Therefore, we must continually improve.
-If you have a Client Centric culture as we discussed previously, chances are you and your team are constantly looking for opportunities to improve.
-Not only is continuous improvement critical to supporting a strong culture, it is the underpinning from which additional value creation is driven.
+If you have a Client-Centric culture as we discussed previously, chances are you and your team are constantly looking for opportunities to improve.
+Not only is continuous improvement critical to supporting a strong culture, but it is also the underpinning from which additional value creation is driven.
 My favourite improvement model is the 1%.